GigaTech-net/development-challenge/README.md

 - The application shall be able to be launched/tested by clicking this link ... [test me](http://127.0.0.1:8080/launch.html?launch=eyJhIjoiMSJ9&iss=https%3A%2F%2Flaunch.smarthealthit.org%2Fv%2Fr4%2Ffhir).
 - The application shall communication with a release 4 FHIR server.
   - for instance, https://r4.smarthealthit.org
+- Your submittal shall be a GitHub repository that you create, either by forking this one or creating your own.

 ## Prerequisites